Karbuuno/note-taker-app/README.md

 ## Note Taker application

 An application that can be used to write, save, and delete notes.
 This application uses an express backend and save and retrieve note data from a JSON file. <br>

+## How to run this application

+npm run dev in your terminal
 [deployed link](https://note-taker-nodjs.herokuapp.com/)<br>

 [github link](https://github.com/Karbuuno/note-taker-app)